Separation and Tax Debts

 When considering subsections (3)(b) and (d) it is clear that in this case the Court could not be satisfied that the tax debt would be repaid by the husband and so the Court would not be empowered to make the order for substitution sought by the Wife under section 90AE of the Act.

-An alternative power for the Court to substitute a party for a tax debt is set out in section 80(1)(f) which allows a court to make an order that “payments be made directly to a party to the marriage, to a trustee to be appointed or into court or to a public authority for the benefit of a party to the marriage” (emphasis mine).
+Alternative power for the Court to substitute a party for tax debt is set out in section 80(1)(f) which allows a court to make an order that “payments be made directly to a party to the marriage, to a trustee to be appointed or into court or to a public authority for the benefit of a party to the marriage” (emphasis mine).

 An order directing payment under section 80(1)(f) requires that some form of liquid asset exists to meet this payment, or that assets are readily saleable for the purpose of satisfying the payment.
 If the funds or assets are not available for an order directing payment pursuant to section 80(1)(f) the High Court notes that it is unlikely, even requires the conclusion, that the criteria in section 90AE(3)(b) could not be met and therefore an order under that section would be precluded.

 Doolan Wagner Family Lawyers offer specialist family law advice in St Leonards on Sydney’s North Shore.
-If you have recently separated or have a family law enquiry, please contact us on (02) 9437 0010 or firstname.lastname@example.org to discuss your matter in complete confidence.
-We have a team of experienced and caring professional family lawyers available to help you in this difficult time.
+If you have recently separated or have a family law enquiry, please contact us at (02) 9437 0010 or email@example.com to discuss your matter in complete confidence.
+We have a team of experienced and caring professional family & separation lawyers available to help you in this difficult time.

 These posts are only intended as an overview or comment on current issues that may interest you and are not legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.